¡Compártelo!

 New York City is so diverse, that we even have Cuban Favelas (no matter the concept makes absolutely no sense).
 At this cute little eatery in the West Village you can find -appropriately- guacamole nachos, huevos rancheros and other Brazilian-Cuban-Tex-Mex-gringo … Continue reading

-Posted in Food, Marketing & Advertising, Pop culture
+Posted in Food, Marketing & Advertising

 2 Comments